Should Drugs Be Approved Faster Based on Promising Evidence?

 - Draft guidance on terms and conditions (T&Cs) for human and veterinary drugs (opens in new tab)

-- Current NOC/c guidance for human drugs (opens in new tab)
+- Notice of Compliance with conditions (NOC/c) guidance for human drugs (opens in new tab)

 - Policy on terms and conditions for veterinary drugs (opens in new tab)